cronokirby/new-blog/content/posts/Interfaces-to-Traits.md

 ```

 We've seen a similar example a few times.
 This is very similar
-to the *Go* version, except that instead of implementing
+to the Go version, except that instead of implementing
-an `area` method in the struct (which we can do in *Rust*), and
+an `area` method in the struct (which we can do in Rust), and
-then having the *interface* implementation be implicit, we have
+then having the interface implementation be implicit, we have
-to explicitly implement that *interface*.
+to explicitly implement that interface.

-One advantage of explicit implementation is that the *Rust*
+One advantage of explicit implementation is that the Rust
-compiler can warn us if we incorrectly implement an *interface*.
+compiler can warn us if we incorrectly implement an interface.
-In *Java* a similar thing happens as well.
+In Java a similar thing happens as well.

 Because the implementation block is separate from the declaration
-of the type itself, we can implement a *trait* for a type that already
+of the type itself, we can implement a trait for a type that already
 exists.
 This is very useful, because we can identify abstractions at any time.

 There are two "guidelines" of sorts that constrain this a little bit.
-We should try and put a *trait* implementation either
+We should try and put a trait implementation either
   - In the same file as the declaration of a *trait*
   - In the same file as the declaration of a *type*

 For existing types, we have to put the implementation next
-to the *trait*, since we don't have access to the original file.
+to the trait, since we don't have access to the original file.

-For types we think up after having created the *interface*, we can
+For types we think up after having created the interface, we can
-implement that interface next to the *type*.
+implement that interface next to the type.

 # Interface Matrix
 We can divide up the design space we've gone over so far like so: